Interests In Autism/Asperger's Syndrome And Clergy Families

 My early career was spent working with young people - both as a secondary school humanities teacher, and as a staff member with a Christian Youth Organisation.

 I have also worked for 13 years in the voluntary sector, firstly in administrative roles and then for three years as a Pastoral Care Worker.

 Originally from Lancashire, I have been living in Bristol on and off since 1994 and love it here.
 I have 2 adult sons and personal experience of the impact of Asperger’s syndrome on family life.

 I’ve had a far from sheltered up-bringing, and my broad life experience has included time spent working with disadvantaged people in Singapore, Uganda, South Africa and in the UK.

-I work hard at keeping fit and particularly enjoy running, having successfully completed the London Marathon in addition to several half-marathons.
+I work hard at keeping fit and particularly enjoy running, having successfully completed the London Marathon in addition to eight half-marathons.
 I’m an avid reader and enjoy getting to know people.

 Training, qualifications & experience

 2021 BACP Senior Accredited Counsellor